 The Immigration Rules will also be amended to permit absences from the UK of up to 180 days per 12-month period for those seeking settlement through Tier 2 and other work routes.
 Absences must be for a reason that is consistent with an individual's ongoing employment in the UK (e.g., business trips, conferences, research collaborations, and annual leave) or for serious or compelling reasons (e.g., serious illness of a close relative).

-For more information, or if you have any questions regarding the issues discussed in this Immigration Alert, please contact any of the following lawyers:
+For more information, or if you have any questions regarding the issues discussed in this Immigration Alert, please contact Morgan Lewis.

 .
 Read the Statement of Changes in Immigration Rules here.